dsleo/dsleo.github.io/_posts/2023-05-11-in-search-of-causal-metrics.md

 ![Beautiful Screenshot](/assets/images/perfect-uplift.jpeg)

 ---
-## Robust Uplift (Iso-predicted uplift)
+## Robust Uplift

-In (again) the very nice [About Evaluation Metrics for Contextual Uplift modeling](https://arxiv.org/pdf/2107.00537.pdf), the authors discusses how to deal with segments of the population with same predicted uplift.
+In (again) the very nice [About Evaluation Metrics for Contextual Uplift modeling](https://arxiv.org/pdf/2107.00537.pdf), the authors discusses how to deal with segments of the population with same predicted (iso-predicted) uplift.

 ![Iso-uplift](/assets/images/iso-uplift.png)

-As suggested we can do linear interpolation for such segments (see python code below).
-This is a sort of average optimum.
-Another way to proceed is to consider the minimum and maxium uplift curve segment which convey the natural uncertainty of those segments.
+As suggested we can do linear interpolation for such segments (see python code below) which is a sort of average optimum.
+Similarly, we could consider the minimum and maxium uplift curve segment which convey a natural uncertainty over those segments.
+Another natural extension is to have a looser definition of iso-predicted, and define either a tolerance parameter or a binning.

 ```python
 def constant_segments(x):